Aerial warfare during Operation Barbarossa: Luftflotte 2, first encirclement battles

 The Białystok pocket fell on 1 July and the two Panzer Armies pushed on towards another pocket, west of Minsk.
 Luftflotte 2 supported the armoured columns in relays and helped encircle four more Soviet armies near the city.
 Fliegerkorps VIII provided considerable support, as it was equipped for the task.
 Bruno Loerzer's Fliegerkorps II was not achieving as much success, supporting Heinz Guderian's Second Panzer Army south of Minsk.
 Logistics were stretched and Loerzer could not direct their bomber and long-range reconnaissance units which were further to the rear.
 The Panzers had outrun its air support.
 However, to ensure seamless cooperation from close support aircraft based within 100 km from the front, Major General Martin Fiebig, chief of staff for Fliegerkorps VIII, was established as Close Support Leader II (Nahkampfführer II).
 It was an ad hoc group, which allowed Fiebig to take command of Fliegerkorps II's close support units, SKG 210 and JG 51, supporting the Second Panzer Army.
 Guderian, though not always in agreement with Fiebig's methods, was grateful for the quality of air support.
-The German army became spoiled with the level of air support, and wanted air power to support operations everywhere. von Richthofen maintained that the Luftwaffe should be held back, and used in concentration for operational, not tactical effect.
+The German army became spoiled with the level of air support, and wanted air power to support operations everywhere.
+Von Richthofen maintained that the Luftwaffe should be held back, and used in concentration for operational, not tactical effect.
 In the event, Fiebig had been operating without radios for the most part, and friendly-fire incidents were avoided by the use of signal panels and flags.
-In operational terms, the Luftwaffe, and in particular Richthofen, had performed vwell.
+In operational terms, the Luftwaffe, and in particular Richthofen, had performed well.
 Using the Flivos, forward radio liaison officers, the mechanised divisions could summon air support very quickly, usually after a two-hour wait.

 The Luftwaffe did particular damage to Soviet railways, which Soviet doctrine relied on, aiding the Axis armies.
 Although one major supply bridge at Bobruysk was knocked out, 1,000 Soviet workers repaired in 24–36 hours, showing Soviet resolve.
 The Soviet Union was too open for attacks on road intersections to have much effect on preventing supplies reaching the line, or enemy units retreating, so bridges were focused on.
 The Luftwaffe continually attacked Soviet airfields around Smolensk and Polotsk.
 Gomel also received special attention.
 Luftwaffe interdiction against Soviet communications was also considerable.
 General Franz Halder noted: "The number of track sections occupied with standing trains is increasing satisfactorily".
 In the event, 287,000 prisoners were taken in the Minsk operation.